Exploring Chicago: Best South Loop Restaurants

 Located: 638 S Michigan Ave, Chicago, IL 60605

 Locals and tourists alike have raved about this tapas-style spot since its inception in 2008 by Iron Chef Jose Garces.
-This restaurant successfully achieves a blend of authentic Spanish cuisine with a fundamental focus on the Catalonian region— which of course includes the flavors of Barcelona.
-Bring some friends and fill the table with small plates of seafood, produce, and our favorite: the paella!
+Mercat a la Planxa achieves a blend of authentic Spanish cuisines with a fundamental focus on the Catalonian region, which includes the flavors of Barcelona.
+Bring some friends and fill the table with small plates of seafood, produce, and our favorite: the paella.
 With delicious and well-executed dishes, you can’t go wrong spending an evening dining here.
-Plus, they boast a selection of over 40 types of Spanish vino that you can enjoy by the glass or by the bottle!
+Plus, they boast a selection of over 40 types of Spanish vino that you can enjoy by the glass or by the bottle.

-Favorite meal: With tapas restaurants, it is difficult to pick a single favorite dish.
-With that being said, our favorite dish is their Canelons de Sant Esteve con Jarrete de Buey.
-Featuring a short rib filled cannelloni, farm chicken foie gras, and a creamy truffle béchamel, this is a must-try!
+With tapas restaurants, picking a single favorite dish proves difficult.
+That said, our favorite dish, their Canelons de Sant Esteve con Jarrete de Buey, features a short rib filled cannelloni, farm chicken foie gras, and a creamy truffle béchamel.

 Umai